sandialabs/wiretap/README.md

 If you plan to attach a Server directly to the Client, the status command just confirms that everything is working as expected and the network layout is correct.
 If you want to attach a new Server to an existing Server you must also specify the existing Server's API address in your `add server` command using the `--server-address` argument; this API address **must** reference the same existing Server that the new Server will connect to via the `--endpoint` IP:port or else the new connection will fail.

 In this example, we will to the server with API address `::2`, which is listening on `10.0.0.2:51820`.
-This command will generate a configuration you can deploy to the new Server (through environment variables or a config), just like with the `configure` command:
+This command will generate a configuration you can deploy to the new Server (through environment variables or a config file), just like with the `configure` command:

 ```bash
 ./wiretap add server --server-address ::2 --endpoint 10.0.0.2:51820 --routes 10.0.1.0/24